 Delta opened the Denver Sky Club in in June 2016 and joined American, the USO, and United to offer lounges at Denver International airport for travelers.
 The Sky Club is 4,600 square feet and can comfortable sit 90 people throughout the three zones in the club.
 Denver’s Sky Club is in concourse A next to the USO and Admirals club.
 Each day the club is open from 5 am to 12:30 am.
-Do not Delta’s website states the club closes at 7:30pm, but as Delta now operates a red-eye at 12:30 to Atlanta, Denver’s Sky Club stays open later.
+Delta’s website states the club closes at 7:30pm, but as Delta now operates a red-eye at 12:30 to Atlanta, Denver’s Sky Club stays open later.
 The Sky Club is fairly basic, but offers all the normally amenities including free food, booze, snacks, and a mini business center.
 The lounge does not feature Delta’s Sky bar or pay for purchase booze or food options.
 The small club instead offers basic snacks and name brand booze for free and does not try to up sell customers.

 Denver Sky Club Bar & Dinning Area